Jake Pratley

 Manager, Faculty and Content Development, GLOBIS University

-Mr. Pratley holds a BA in journalism from the University of Queensland and an MBA from GLOBIS University, where he graduated with the Award for Academic Excellence in 2017.
+Jake holds a bachelor's degree in journalism from the University of Queensland and an MBA from GLOBIS University, graduating with the Award for Academic Excellence in 2017.
+He completed executive education programs at Harvard Business School in 2023-2024.

 What Is Learning Agility, and How Do You Get Better at It?